Narga/narga-core/README.md

 * Custom filter for images, will automatically wrap images with figure tag.
 * Two Widget: sidebar and footer.
 * Two menus: top bar fixed navigation menu and information menu on sidebar.
-* Template structure inspired by [HTML5Doctor](http://html5doctor.com/).
-Separated loops from templates, for better WordPress practice.
 * Several custom page templates are included in the package.
 A folder named custom is used for storing all your custom page templates.
 You can share your custom templates in the forum.
 * Looks good but what if you don't need these features?
 Sure, you can turn them off.

-###PressTrends###
-NARGA Framework is using the service to track the usage of the framework and help us to improve it.
-Of course, you can always disable it by removing it from functions.php.

 Usage
 =====